KaungMinSett/reminder/README.md

 # reminder

 This project is intended to help users to do daily tasks and remind events.
+Its speciality is unlike most apps, it will ring the alarm or pop up notifications along with sound based on your choice

 Functionality
 - Sign in